dev-academy-programme/concepts/command-line/shell-scripts.md

+# Shell scripts

-If you want to do anything more complex that a single command, like including some conditional logic, or loops, you a shell script is what you want.
+If you want to do anything more complex that a single command, like including some conditional logic, or loops, a shell script is what you want.
+And you can create them in JavaScript.

-Make a file called `findTrailingSpace`
+Make a file called `findTrailingSpace`:

 ```js
 #!/usr/bin/env node